Strong, healthy nails can be an indicator of good health, but sometimes our nails aren’t as strong as we’d like them to be.

 While these are touted as an easy alternative for those who have trouble growing their nails, frequent use can cause your nails to peel, which weakens them.
 If you must get them, don’t wear them continuously.

-Exposure to the ultraviolet light required for gel polish has been identified as a risk factor for cancer, although exposure is far lower than what you get with UV tanning equipment.
+Exposure to the ultraviolet light required for gel polish has been identified as a for cancer, although exposure is far lower than what you get with UV tanning equipment.
 Exposure also ages the skin that supports a healthy nail.

 7. Give your nails a break from polish